geneo4PETSc/geneo4PETSc/README.md

 ~/geneo4PETSc> mkdir BUILD; cd BUILD
 ~/geneo4PETSc/BUILD> cmake ..; make all checkv

-Note: you need to check that all prerequisites are consistent unless link may break (check the wiki).
+Note: you need to check that all prerequisites are consistent unless link may break (check the doc/wiki).

 Usage:
 ======

 ~/geneo4PETSc/BUILD> ./src/geneo4PETSc --help

-Note: in case the solver diverges, check the wiki.
+Note: in case the solver diverges, check the doc/wiki.

 Examples:
 =========